-- A debrief takes place shorthly after the project concludes.
-Keep at least one week break before debrief, as the team needs time to cool off and process the intense work, which enables a more objective evaluation. - Organzie two seperate debriefs.
+- A debrief takes place shorthly after the project but keep at least one week break.
+The team needs time to cool off and process the intense work, which enables an objective evaluation. - Organzie two seperate debriefs.
 One for the whole team, and one for individuals.